 Pumping $1.2 billion into New Jersey’s local economies each year, the Supplemental Nutrition Assistance Program (SNAP) helps feed tens of thousands of low-income workers, children, senior citizens and people with disabilities.

-This critical federal aid, commonly known as food stamps, helps about 800,000 New Jersey residents afford nutritious food, including nearly 300,000 children, according to state data.
+This critical federal aid, commonly known as food stamps, helps more than 750,000 New Jersey residents afford nutritious food, including nearly 300,000 children, according to state data.
 The majority of households receiving this aid have at least one working family member and almost all are scraping by on poverty wages or income.

-Congress is considering harmful proposals to cut this essential aid.
+Right now, Congress is advancing a harmful proposal to cut this essential aid.